 If you’re hoping to avoid injuries or do a simple workout at home, you should seriously consider the banded row.

 First, secure your band to any firmly positioned equipment at home.
 Next, let the band be slightly above your stomach.
 Then grab the band with both hands, keeping it stretched out.
-Finally, pull it to your chest, sagging elbows.
+Finally, pull it to your chest, pointing your elbows back behind you.

 - Single-arm Dumbbell Row